 4. Your Property Appeals to a Specific Buyer Type

 Not every home is for everyone.
-A downtown condo, a family house, or a modern apartment each speaks to a different kind of buyer.
-If your listing does not clearly reflect that, it can miss the right audience.
-A neutral, empty space does not communicate lifestyle.
-It does not tell a story.
+A downtown condo, a family house, or a modern apartment each attracts a distinct type of buyer.
+If your listing doesn’t clearly reflect that, it can miss the right audience.
+An empty or neutral space doesn’t communicate lifestyle—it doesn’t tell a story.

 5. You Want to Stand Out in a Competitive Market